SAS-DHRH/dhcc-toolkit/content/toolkit/case-studies.md

 ### Outcomes on github

-A full write-up of the impact of our work, including results of our internal survey and the workshop, is available to view on [the DHCC github](https://github.com/SAS-DHRH/dhcc-toolkit/blob/main/CE%20environmental%20impact%20case%20study.docx).
+A full write-up of the impact of our work, including results from our internal survey and details about the workshop, is available to view on [the DHCC github](https://github.com/SAS-DHRH/dhcc-toolkit/blob/main/CE%20environmental%20impact%20case%20study.docx).